Using Tailwind CSS

 Custom classes

-As an alternative to creating a Component, you can extract utility classes to a custom class using Tailwind's @apply
+As an alternative to creating a Component, you may extract utility classes to a custom class using Tailwind's @apply

 directive.